First Phase Begins for Solar, Energy Efficiency Project at Río Piedras market

 The announcement includes a $600,000 grant from the Hispanic Federation and a $500,000 grant from the Center for Disaster Philanthropy, both of which will cover the cost of the purchase and installation of the first phase of solar panels, battery capacity, and LED lighting.

 In addition, the Center for Disaster Philanthropy grant creates an apprenticeship program for workers to learn skills related to solar installation, roofing and electrical work.

 The first phase includes the installation of 700 units of LED lighting in the market.
-In the coming months, “future phases will include the installation of 250kW of solar panels on the market; a 475kWh battery to help the market operate in the event of interruptions to the grid; and additional energy efficiency upgrades.”
+In the coming months, “future phases will include the installation of 250kW of solar panels on the market; a 475kWh battery to help the market operate in the event of interruptions to the grid; and additional energy efficiency upgrades,” according to the release.

 “We are honored that the Clinton Foundation and The Solar Foundation have been instrumental in galvanizing this much need donation which will lead the way in transforming the largest produce market in San Juan and Puerto Rico,” San Juan Mayor Carmen Yulín Cruz said in the release.
-“Having access to solar energy will ensure dozens of small business owners will not to be hostage to an unreliable electrical infrastructure.
-The way of the future is made possible today by those that believe we are all entitled to better life.”
+“Having access to solar energy will ensure dozens of small business owners will not to be hostage to an unreliable electrical infrastructure,” she added.

 “We’re proud to work with our partners to power this vital community market with clean solar energy and efficient LED lighting, as part of our Solar Saves Lives initiative to build a stronger and more resilient Puerto Rico,” said Andrea Luecke, president and executive director at The Solar Foundation.
 “We are also excited to launch a workforce development program that will create job opportunities in Puerto Rico’s growing solar industry.”